 NCERT Solutions for Class 12 Commerce Economics Chapter 1 Unit I Indian Economy On The Eve Of Independence are provided here with simple step-by-step explanations.
-These solutions for Unit I Indian Economy On The Eve Of Independence are extremely popular among class 12 Commerce students for Economics Unit I Indian Economy On The Eve Of Independence Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 12 Commerce Economics Chapter 1 are provided here for you for free.
+These solutions for Unit I Indian Economy On The Eve Of Independence are extremely popular among Class 12 Commerce students for Economics Unit I Indian Economy On The Eve Of Independence Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 12 Commerce Economics Chapter 1 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 12 Commerce Economics are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 12 Commerce Economics are prepared by experts and are 100% accurate.

 Page No 14:

 What was the focus of the economic policies pursued by the colonial government in India?
 What were the impacts of these policies?

 The main focus of the economic policies pursued by the colonial government was to make India a mere supplier of Britain’s own flourishing industrial base.
 The policies were concerned mainly with the fortification and advancement for their home country.
 The interests of the Indian economy were completely ignored.
 Such policies brought structural changes in the Indian economy by transforming it to a supplier of raw materials and consumer of finished products from Britain.
 The impacts of these policies are discussed as follows in detail;